shobhitmendiratta/StockSage_Smart_Prediction/README.md

 % pip install yfinance

 ## Run the program
-The application fetches the historical stock data for the APPLE stock using API and make predictions for the next 5 months based on that data.
+The application fetches the historical stock data for the APPLE stock using yahoo finance and make predictions for the next 5 days based on that data.
+It also gives a plot.

 ## Exit the program
 To exit the application simply close the window